py2ai/py2ai.github.io/_posts/2020-02-02-How-to-play-piano-using-Python.md

 ---
+layout: post
+title: "How to Play Piano with Python - Twinkle Twinkle Little Star Tutorial"
+description: "Learn how to play piano music using Python and pygame.
+This tutorial teaches you to play Twinkle Twinkle Little Star with multi-threading and audio files."
+featured-img: piano
+keywords:
+- python piano
+- pygame audio
+- play music with python
+- python threading
+- twinkle twinkle little star
+- python music tutorial
+- pygame mixer
 categories:
 - Python tutorial series
-description: A quick tutorial on multi threading in python to play twinkle twinkle little start poem
-featured-img: piano
-keywords:
+tags:
+- python
-- piano
+- pygame
-- development
+- audio
-- code
+- music
-- programming
+- threading
 - tutorial
-- playing
-- python
-layout: post
 mathjax: true
-title: Playing piano with Python
 ---

-# Piano Playing Tutorial
+# How to Play Piano with Python

 Hi there!

 Hello everyone
 Welcome to Pyshine and today we will play a poem
 By using the wav files for each note of the Piano
 I have a folder of wave files